john-blackburn/jcc/README.md

 The AST is generated by calling `parse_program` which recursively calls a series of other functions `parse_xxx`.
 These functions advance pointer `tokenHead` (a global variable) until no more tokens are available.

 Finally `writeAsm` creates the assembly language from the AST.
 It is a recursive function.
-As it generates code, this function maintains a linked list of local variables of the form:
+As it generates code, this function maintains a linked list (a stack) of local variables of the form:
 ```
 struct Var
 {
   char *id;
+  struct Type varType;
   int level;
   int offset;
+  int isArg;
+  struct Node *structNode;
   struct Var *prev;
 };
 ```
 where `id` is the variable name, `level` is the scoping level with 0 being global scope, 1 function level scope and higher numbers being within (nested) blocks.
 `offset` is the offset of each variable on the stack (negative for local variables, positive for function arguments).

+`varType` is the variable type stored as a fixed length string eg `int*[3][6]`. `isArg` specifies if the variable is a function argument.
+`structNode` is a pointer to the AST which is used when defining structs.
+Note that when a struct is declared its name is pushed onto the variable stack with
+`structNode` pointing to the AST location of the struct.

-The compiler uses the stack to evaluate expressions pushing and poping values onto it to do calculations.
+The compiler uses the machine stack to evaluate expressions pushing and poping values onto it to do calculations.
 Values from this "calculator stack" are popped off onto the `eax` and `ecx` registers to do calculations and these are the only registers used.
 When calling functions `jcc` uses only the `cdecl` calling convention (arguments pushed onto the stack right to left and `eax`, `ecx`, `edx` corrupted during the call: caller must preserve these.
 Return value put on eax [in fact the compiler doesn't use `edx`]).
 A stack frame is set up using `esp` and `ebp`.
 Note that local variables within inner scopes (eg in an if-block) are created on demand by pushing them onto the stack.
 This is different from commercial compilers which will create all local variables within a function right at the beginning of the function.
+So the compiler doesn't need to worry about registers getting corrupted when it calls a function: everything is pushed onto the stack.